 Keep you hands warm & toasty while hiking with a pair of thermal gloves.

-If there’s a chance of rain, put an ultra-lightweight rain poncho on your hiker’s packing list to keep dry.
+If there’s a chance of rain, put an ultra-lightweight rain poncho on your list of what to bring on a hike.

 Select something a little sturdier than the cheap plastic style, especially if you also want to wear it over your backpack.